-If you’re looking for information about Tytoona Cave in Blair County, Pennsylvania then you’re in the right place!
+If you’re looking for information about visiting Tytoona Cave in Blair County, you’re in the right place!

-Tytoona Cave is located in Sinking Valley, Blair County, between the cities of Tyrone and Altoona (thus the cave’s name).
+Tytoona Cave is a privately-owned cave open for self-guided tours, located between the cities of Tyrone and Altoona (thus the cave’s name).

 The cave and the surrounding 6.8 acres of property is owned by the National Speleological Society (NSS), based in Huntsville, Alabama.